Dillweed Namespace Stewardship Office · Operations Charter

 5.3 Emergency Keypair Reset

 If the private key is compromised or lost, an emergency keypair reset is required.
 This is a registry trust reset event: all existing signatures become unverifiable under the old key.
-The DNSO must immediately generate a new keypair, publish the new public key, re-sign all active records, and issue a public disclosure with the nature of the incident and remediation steps taken.
+The DNSO MUST immediately generate a new keypair, publish the new public key, re-sign all active records, and issue a public disclosure with the nature of the incident and remediation steps taken.
 Emergency resets are logged as critical incidents under §8.

 § 06